This is a raknet protocol documentation. It has everything needed to create a server/client(the default raknet not other types).

 challenge | uint8[64] | N/A | The system handshake challenge bytes |

-Note: if the OpenConnectionReplyOne packet has security but this packet does not contain a challenge, the client should immediately send a RemoteSystemRequiresPublicKey packet to notify the server that there was no challenge in the OpenConnectionRequestTwo packet.
+if the server has security but this packet does not contain a challenge, then the client should immediately send a RemoteSystemRequiresPublicKey packet to notify the server that there was no challenge in the packet.

 packet.